wellesley-cs230/wellesley-cs230.github.io/hw1.md

 import java.util.Scanner;

 /**
- * Write a description of class FunLoops here.
+ * Write a description of class Funloops here.
  *
  * @author (write your name here)
  * @version (write a version number or a date here)